MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-introduction.md

     :::image type="content" source="media/deployment-tool/introduction/four-node-non-converged-redundant-l2-switches-1.png" alt-text="Diagram that shows 4 nodes deployed using a non converged network with storage network connections to L2 network switch." lightbox="media/deployment-tool/introduction/four-node-non-converged-redundant-l2-switches-1.png":::

-- Four physical servers deployed using a fully-converged network for compute, storage, and management and with redundant L3 switches.
+- Four physical servers deployed using a fully-converged network for compute, storage, and management and with redundant TOR switches.

     **Configuration 4**: The following diagram shows four physical servers using a fully converged network (for compute, management, and storage) and with storage network connections to redundant L3 switches.